Plotting#

 |

-computes scalar velocities and plots these as a gridded mesh |
+| computes scalar velocities and plots as colored dots | |

 |